windwp/windline.nvim/README.md

 })
 ```
 ## Benchmark
-A command to benchmark current statuline it will render statusline 20.000 time.
+A command to benchmark current statusline it will render 10.000 time.
 `:WindLineBenchMark`

 ## Tabline